 Week 1 / Unit 1

-Key Peace by PEACE concepts and vocabulary are introduced, including conflict, choice and consequence.
-Students are introduced to win-win situations through Peace Games and our volunteers establish weekly rituals, such as the Peace Box where students can ask questions anonymously.
+Students explore the foundational Peace by PEACE concepts of goals, conflict, choices, consequences of choices, and confrontation.
+They are introduced to win-win situations through Peace Games, and our mentors establish weekly routines and rituals, such as the Peace Rap (a fun song) and the Peace Box (a place where students can ask questions anonymously).

 Week 2 / Unit 2

 Diversity within the classroom is explored through understanding similarities, differences, stereotypes and discrimination, and the ways in which these concepts relate to conflict.
 Students celebrate their own uniqueness and that of their classmates through activities and discussions.

 Exploring Power and Privilege